kailash-manasarovar/statement/docs/timeline/2025/march.md

 - In the driver's seat is a black woman, and I recognize her.
 - She was the accomplice of the man that tried to rob H. Samuels in Brent Cross with a fake credit card in August 1989.
 - Working at H. Samuels in Brent Cross was my summer job after GCSE's, when I was 16, and the man came in the week before I was targeted by the Jamaican rape-gangs directly at the Camden Palace, although they'd had their operatives out grooming me for a few weeks, months, maybe years already.
-- There had been something wrong with the card, the phone rang, and I didn't know what was going on, and the woman, I think whose name was Denise, stepped in to sort it out, picking up the phone, and the man grabbed the card off the counter (where I'd left it) and ran out.
+- There had been something wrong with the card, the phone rang, and I didn't know what was going on, and the woman - of Jamaican heritage, she told us, and I think whose name was Denise - stepped in to sort it out, picking up the phone, and the man grabbed the card off the counter (where I'd left it) and ran out.
 - I was working fulltime at H. Samuels throughout that time (£99 a week pay I bought £79 trainers with that last week) until the week Winston May raped me at his house, then I left my job.
 - Did they time the attack to commence with the day I left my job?
 - I remember Winston May was keen for me to take him to H. Samuels; he kept saying he'd go in there with me to get my week-in-hand (which they didn't pay me for weeks on end).